alexisalvz3/ServerlessGOT-Knights-API/README.md

 ## Project Description

 This API allows users to retrieve information about famous knights from the Game of Thrones universe.
-It uses serverless architecture to provide scalable and cost-effective access to knight data.
+It leverages serverless architecture to provide scalable and cost-effective access to knight data.

 ## Features

 - Get a list of all knights
-- Get knights by allegiance
+- Filter knights by allegiance
+- Error handling
+- Serverless architecture for automatic scaling and cost optimization
-- Get a knight's personality (AI-generated)
+- Get a knight's personality (AI-generated) (Future feature)

 ## Technologies Used

-- AWS SAM
+- AWS Serverless Application Model (SAM)
 - AWS Lambda
 - Amazon API Gateway
 - Amazon DynamoDB
+- Docker
+- Boto3 (AWS SDK for Python)
 - Python 3.12

 ## Project Structure